CoinDesk DeFi Select Index (DFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CoinDesk DeFi Select Index Price Prediction for 2025–2050

-According to your CoinDesk DeFi Select Index price prediction, the value of DFX is expected to change by 238.64%, reaching a price of 4.4361USD by 2050.
+According to your CoinDesk DeFi Select Index price prediction, the value of DFX is expected to change by 238.64%, reaching a price of 4.6054USD by 2050.

 Short Term CoinDesk DeFi Select Index Price Prediction For Today, Tomorrow, This Week, and 30 Days